awsdocs/amazon-forecast-developer-guide/doc_source/getting-started.md

 # Getting Started<a name="getting-started"></a>

 To get started using Amazon Forecast, you do the following\.
-+ Create an Forecast dataset and import training data\.
++ Create a Forecast dataset and import training data\.
 + Create a Forecast predictor\.
 The algorithm that you choose, trains a predictor using the datasets\.
 You specify both the algorithm and dataset when you create the predictor\.
 + Generate a forecast\.